emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 ![_config.yml]({{ site.baseurl }}/images//Multi-Period Inventory Planning with Stochastic Demand Using Python/chocolate_main.jpg)

+## Portland Chocolate Company

-Consider a supplier of three types of 3.5oz craft chocolate bars; milk, dark, and white.
+Portland Chocolate Company (PCC) is a craft chocolate supplier offering three types of 3.5oz craft chocolate bars; milk, dark, and white.
-Supplier has a manufacturing facility and a warehouse where retailers come and pick up their orders.
+PCC has a manufacturing facility and a warehouse where retailers come and pick up their orders.